CM4all/myproxy/doc/index.rst

 * :samp:`gid`: The client's group id.

-* :samp:`name`: Set this to set the name of this client to be used as log prefix.
-For example, you can set a symbolic identifier for the user account.
+* :samp:`account`: Set this to an identifier of the user account.
+  This will be used in the log prefix.

 * :samp:`cgroup`: The control group path of the client process as noted in :file:`/proc/self/cgroup`,